lsst-dm/dmtn-294/index.rst

 This makes binary table, exploded image, or data cube storage of PSFs quite attractive, even if other image planes are stored in other ways.

+Another attractive hybrid concept is storing the inner cell regions of one or more planes two times, in different ways:

+- as a stitched image with aggressively lossy compression, for visualization only;
+- along with the outer regions with less aggressively lossy or lossless compression in some format that is natural for third-party readers but not visualization (e.g. binary tables or exploded images).

+With sufficiently aggressive quantization, the visualization copy's storage cost may be negligible relative to the full copy.

 Metadata Layouts
 ================